MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ---
 author: kfrankc-ms
-description: Learn how to place LP cameras for use with Dynamics 365 Connected Store (public preview), including height, mounting angle, and camera-to-focal-point distance ms.author: frch ms.date: 09/10/2020 ms.service: crm-online ms.topic: article
+description: Learn how to place LP cameras for use with Dynamics 365 Connected Store Preview, including height, mounting angle, and camera-to-focal-point distance ms.author: frch ms.date: 09/10/2020 ms.service: crm-online ms.topic: article
-title: Camera placement recommendations for Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+title: Camera placement recommendations for Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
 ---

-# Camera placement recommendations for Dynamics 365 Connected Store (public preview)
+# Camera placement recommendations for Dynamics 365 Connected Store Preview

-This topic provides camera placement recommendations for Microsoft Dynamics 365 Connected Store (public preview).
+This topic provides camera placement recommendations for Microsoft Dynamics 365 Connected Store Preview.
 It includes general guidelines, and also specific recommendations for height, angle, and camera-to-focal-point-distance to enable the [scenarios and insight goals](camera-placement-general.md).

 ## General guidelines